oceandrivee/Udacity_Projects_2/README.md

 The app built to have an ML model to categorize every message received
 ## File Description:
-* **process_data.py**: This python excutuble code takes as its input csv files containing message data and message categories (labels), and then creates a SQL database
+* **process_data.py**: This python executeable code takes as its input csv files containing message data and message categories (labels), and then creates a SQL database
 * **train_classifier.py**: This code trains the ML model with the SQL data base
 * **ETL Pipeline Preparation.ipynb**:  process_data.py development procces
 * **ML Pipeline Preparation.ipynb**: train_classifier.py. development procces